rob040/SmartEVSE-3/docs/configuration.md

     - Leave Custom Data empty
     - Press **Confirm**, within 30 seconds the app will confirm a MAC address and an IP address.
     - You are connected now.
 If you want special stuff (static IP address, special DNS address), configure them on your AP/router.
+  * NOTE: **this is going to change in the rob040 repo**; no longer the need of weird app on your phone!

   - v3.6.4 and newer BACKUP PROCEDURE: if you don't get it to work with the ESPTouch app, there is a backup procedure:
     - connect your SmartEVSE with a USB cable to your PC